 In the attached video I demonstrate ways to practice legato octaves in a step-wise manner, emphasizing the need for a good, facile fingering.
 In addition, a supple wrist and roll of the arm also helps a student navigate the tricky musical terrain.

 Behind tempo practice is always recommended, with a deep physical, and ear-attentive connection to notes and phrases.
 In this case the octaves have to play out in curves, like the preceding line, which meanders along as a singular spun melody.
-One can consider the octaves to be a variant of this opening phrase.
+One can consider the octaves to be a variant of the opening phrase.

 Play through without repeats (altered fingering for smaller hands)